AzizzMir/learn/README.md

 # Learn Uyghur Alphabets App
+Use the command `bin/server` to start the application in terminal.
 ## Overview

 The **Learn Uyghur Alphabets** app is a web-based tool designed to help users learn the basics of the Uyghur language.
 The app allows users to: